HereMobilityDevelopers/micro-di/README.md

 ### Overriding Dependencies in tests

 Dependencies in unit tests can be simply overridden with relevant mocks without touching the properties of the actual object under test.
-Use `OverrideResolver` and `OverrideInstance` methods where applicable accordingly:
+Use `OverrideResolver` and `OverrideSingleton` methods where applicable accordingly:

 Example of `register-mocks.js`: